Reasons for Negative Current Liabilities on a Balance Sheet

-Some accounting software will use minus signs or parentheses to indicate credit balances, while positive numbers indicate debit balances.
-The accounting software will usually have an option to print the liability account balances on the balance sheet without the negative signs.
-Look in a formatting section of the software, the balance sheet section, financial statements, or chart of accounts.
+Some older accounting software used minus signs or parentheses to indicate credit balances, while positive numbers indicated debit balances.
+The accounting software usually had an option to print the liability account balances on the balance sheet without the negative signs.